adrybakov/rad-tools/docs/source/user-guide/start/about.rst

 Besides the spin Hamiltonian it realises the general :ref:`Crystal <guide_crystal_crystal>`, :ref:`Lattice <guide_crystal_lattice>`, :ref:`Atom <guide_crystal_atom>` and :ref:`Kpoints <guide_crystal_kpoints>`
 routines, which are essential for the treatment of the condense matter systems.
-We provide automatic and unique choice of the cell for :ref:`Bravais lattices<guide_crystal_bravais-lattices>`, which empowers the reproducibility of the results.
+We provide automatic and unique choice of the cell for :ref:`Bravais lattices<library_bravais-lattices>`, which empowers the reproducibility of the results.

 It is expected to be used in two ways: